MrSwitch/hello.js/README.md

 <p data-bind="visible: hasConnected, text: 'Hey, we got your details, test done!
 Checkout below to see what else hello.js can do'"></p>

 ## Try out the next version
-The `next` version is a full modern rewrite.
+The `next` version is a modern rewrite of hellojs, please support this development in the `v2` branch.

 	npm i hellojs@next